HangfireIO/Hangfire.Documentation/quickstart.rst

 Configuration
 --------------

-After installing the package, :doc:`add or update <../users-guide/getting-started/owin-bootstrapper>` the OWIN Startup class with the following lines:
+After installing the package, :doc:`add or update <../users-guide/getting-started/owin-bootstrapper>` the OWIN Startup class with the following lines: [#note]_

 .. code-block:: c#